- TOP CITIES

 4. Chemotherapy

 These are drugs that kill cancer cells.
-These are often used as the last resort while treating melanoma.
 Some common chemotherapy drugs include:

 5. Radiation therapy